anolilab/javascript-style-guide/packages/stylelint-config/README.md

 You can customize the files and directories to be linted as needed.

 > Note: this package use `browserslist` to detect the correct browserslist config.

+## Configurations

+The package exports the following configurations, to create your own configuration that extends one or all of the provided configurations.

+- `@anolilab/stylelint-config` -> all rules

+- `@anolilab/stylelint-config/a11y`
+- `@anolilab/stylelint-config/declaration-block-no-ignored-properties`
+- `@anolilab/stylelint-config/no-unsupported-browser-features`
+- `@anolilab/stylelint-config/require-units`
+- `@anolilab/stylelint-config/selector-no-empty`
+- `@anolilab/stylelint-config/standard`
+- `@anolilab/stylelint-config/tailwindcss`

 ## Supported Node.js Versions